-- There has been an uptick in enforcement actions relating to clinical nurse educator programs in the last couple years - We have seen recent government settlements, and several disclosures of ongoing government investigations, as well as a number of qui tam cases in which the government has declined to intervene and the relators are proceeding with the cases - OIG guidance suggests that there are compliant ways for manufacturers to offer adherence programs and to reduce the risks associated with white coat marketing concerns, although allegations in a number of the qui tam cases suggest that the mere provision of these services may be an unlawful kickback - It will be important to monitor the ongoing government investigations and the qui tam cases to determine what the government's position will be on these programs generally
+- There has been an uptick in actions relating to clinical nurse educator programs over the last several years. - We saw a few government settlements, and have seen disclosures of ongoing government investigations, as well as a number of qui tam cases in which the government has declined to intervene and even a number of instances where the government has moved to dismiss the actions, mostly successfully. - OIG guidance suggests that there are compliant ways for manufacturers to offer product support and adherence programs and to reduce the risks associated with white coat marketing concerns.